MaterializeInc/materialize/doc/developer/platform/formalism.md

 0. The `GlobalId` is initially not yet bound.

-    In this state, the `GlobalId` cannot be used, as we do not yet know what its initial `since` will be.
+    In this state, the `GlobalId` cannot be used in queries, as we do not yet know what its initial `since` will be.

 1. The `GlobalId` is bound to some definition, with an initially equal `since` and `upper`.

+    The partial TVC can now be used in queries, those reading from `since` onward, though results may not be immediately available.
-    This means that the collection is initially not useful, as it cannot be queried at any time greater or equal to `since` but not greater or equal to `upper`.
+    The collection is initially not useful, as it will not be able to immediately respond about any time greater or equal to `since` but not greater or equal to `upper`.
     However, the initial value of `since` indicates that one should expect the data to eventually become available for each time greater or equal to `since`.
-    The partial TVC can now be used in queries, though results may not be immediately available.

 2. Repeatedly, either of the these two steps occur: